 For 55 million retirees, that would mean bigger benefit checks every month.

 Why is that a bad thing?

 The bigger checks going forward may be too little, too late.
 Higher prices have been savaging seniors’ bank accounts for a while, the league says, and last year’s bump only amounted to an extra $20 a month for the average recipient.

 Many seniors are now deep in debt, and a boost matching the rate of inflation next year will only maintain the status quo.

-Cost-of-living adjustments also do a poor job of keeping pace with health care expenses and federal taxes, notes a recent report from the Center for Retirement Research at Boston College.
+Cost-of-living adjustments also do a poor job of keeping pace with health care hikes and federal taxes, notes a recent report from the Center for Retirement Research at Boston College.

 Medicare part B premiums, which are deducted automatically from Social Security benefits, have risen twice as fast as the COLA over the past 20 years.
 And the threshold at which Social Security benefits get taxed — $25,000 for single taxpayers — isn’t regularly adjusted, meaning more and more recipients are getting taxed over time.

 “When the taxation of benefits was first introduced in 1983, only 8% of eligible families paid taxes on their benefits.
 Today, the estimate is that 56% of beneficiary families pay taxes on their benefits,” the researchers say.